w3c/wcag-act-rules/content/rules/e7aa44/proposed.md

 <a class="example-link" title="Passed Example 1" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/e7aa44/85c98d1402dbc9c68ace2fbf5f063d145b8e5bd7.html">Open in a new tab</a>

-This `audio` element has native player controls and an internal transcript.
+This `audio` element has a play button, and there is a transcript of the audio.

 ```html
 <html lang="en">